PartSloth/phase-1-project-provider-database/README.md

 **ExpressJS**

-*API used to communicated with the NPPES API.*
+*API used to communicate with the NPPES API.*

 Run the following commands: